munyagu/back-draft/readme.txt

 You rescure post form trush box, this plugin makes it status 'draft'.
 And you can elaborate about it before publish.

+If you trashed post before activate this plugin, it will not be 'draft'.

 == Installation ==

 1. Install and activate the plugin through the 'Plugins' menu in WordPress